Luncher/ttdi/README.md

 ### Prerequisite

-tdi leverage [decorator](https://github.com/tc39/proposal-decorators) and [metadata](https://github.com/rbuckton/reflect-metadata), you need to enable emitting decorator metadata in your Typescript config.Add these two lines to your tsconfig.json file under the compilerOptions key:
+ttdi leverage [decorator](https://github.com/tc39/proposal-decorators) and [metadata](https://github.com/rbuckton/reflect-metadata), you need to enable emitting decorator metadata in your Typescript config.Add these two lines to your tsconfig.json file under the compilerOptions key:

 ```javascript
 "emitDecoratorMetadata": true,